Zafireria/Medieval-Overhaul-Lite/README.md

 # Medieval-Overhaul-Lite
  Lite version of Medieval Overhaul.
-Only contains furniture, deco and workbenches.
+Only contains furniture, deco, signs, and workbenches.

  You can read about tweaks made in the "Changes from the original" in the "About" folder